nickaldwin/Ythread/README.md

  Ythread a Simple social app is built using the MVC Architecture, we have also implemented "authorization"

-# Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

 # Packages/Dependencies used

 - bcrypt